synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 <tr> <td>ESP32-S3-WROOM-1-N16R16VA8</td><td> 16MB(QuadSPI)</td><td>   16MB(OctalSPI)</td><td>   –40~65</td><td> </td></tr>
 </table>

-NOTE: to get the Manged components to work
+NOTE: to get the Managed components from espressif to work
-1. add the component you want in the idf_component.yml in the ROOT folder of the project
+1. Add the component you want in the idf_component.yml in the ROOT folder of the project
-2. Run menuconfig command that will PULL the componet in the project from the web, BUILD commnd does not
+2. Run menuconfig command that will PULL the component in the project from the web, BUILD commnd does not
 3. add the command -I D:/Documents/XGIMI_ALEXA_INTEGRATION/managed_components/espressif__mdns/include/	 to the platformio.ini file updating the location on your hard drive
-4. then compile and it should work
+4. Then compile and it should work
-5. if you get error Directory specified in EXTRA_COMPONENT_DIRS doesn't exist: Then create the direcorty in "project root/managed_components" and run the menuconfig command first to get the system to load the managed componet specifed in the idf_component.yml in the main 'src" directory. or comment the conmmands
+5. If you get error Directory specified in EXTRA_COMPONENT_DIRS doesn't exist: Then create the direcorty in "project root/managed_components" and run the menuconfig command first to get the system to load the managed componet specifed in the idf_component.yml in the main 'src" directory. or comment the conmmands
 FILE(GLOB_RECURSE app_sources2 ${CMAKE_SOURCE_DIR}/../managed_componets/*.h)
 list (APPEND app_sources ${app_sources2})
 in the cmakelists.txt in the project root/scr folder